Separable and entangled states in the high-spin XX central spin model: Model and methodology

 We assume that each $g_j$ is nonvanishing, since otherwise the $j$th bath spin is isolated from the system.
 The \emph{nonuniform} coupling constants $\{g_j\}$ are allowed to be complex.
 From the relation $S^x_0S^y_{j}-S^y_0S^x_j=i(S^+_0S^-_j-S^-_0S^+_j)/2$, we can rewrite $H$ as

 which shows that the real (imaginary) part of $g_j$ measures the XX-type (Dzyaloshinskii-Moriya-type) interaction between the central spin and the $j$th bath spin.
+The complex XX-type coupling between the central spin and the bath in Eq.~(\ref{Hxx}) is both interesting and important in various physical scenarios because of its resemblance to the atom-field interaction.
+For example, it was noted in Refs.~\cite{wu2014,CR2013} that for real and homogeneous coupling the resultant qubit-big spin model can mimic the collapse and revival of Rabi oscillations observed in the Jaynes-Cummings model.
+Equation (\ref{Hxx}) can also be used to describe the interaction between a bunch of quantum emitters/Frenkel excitons to a single-mode cavity when the cavity mode is approximated as a two-level system in the zero- and single-photon subspaces~\cite{LPP2016}.
 The $c$-number term $-hs_0$ in Eq.~(\ref{Hxx}) is introduced to make $H$ satisfy $H|F\rangle=0$ and $H|F'\rangle=-2hs_0|F'\rangle$, where

 are the highest-weight and lowest-weight state (with the first index denoting the central spin), respectively.
 Below $|F\rangle$ will mainly be taken as the reference state on which the operator string appearing in the ansatz acts, though nearly equivalent analysis can be performed for $|F'\rangle$.
 It is easy to see that the total magnetization $\hat{L}_z=\sum^N_{j=0}S^z_j$ (its eigenvalue will be denoted as $L_z$) of the central spin and the spin bath is conserved.
 To obtain an eigenstate $|\Psi_M\rangle$ of $H$ in the subspace spanned by all spin configurations with magnetization $L_z=\sum^N_{l=0}s_l-M$, we introduce $M$ collective spin lowering operators